Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

 ![](img/Using_SpiraTeam_with_JIRA_5+_36.png)

-Unlike the other incident standard fields, JIRA doesn't actually have a built-in field for storing the severity of an issue, so if you want to be able to see the SpiraTeam incident severity in JIRA, you'll need to create a JIRA custom list field to store the different severity values.
+Unlike the other incident standard fields, JIRA doesn't actually have a built-in field for storing the severity of an issue, so if you want to be able to see the SpiraPlan incident severity in JIRA, you'll need to create a JIRA custom list field to store the different severity values.
 If you don't want to synchronize severity values with JIRA, you can skip the rest of this section.

 Once you have created a custom field in JIRA to contain the list of severity values, you need to now populate the above table **with the name** (Not the ID) of the severity custom property values inside JIRA and click Update.
 Secondly you need to go to the Plug-in configuration screen: